Babbexx-22/Darey.io_PBL/Project 6.md

 sudo pvcreate /dev/xvdh1

 ```
-* Verify that the physical volumes were created successfully with ` sudp pvs `.
+* Verify that the physical volumes were created successfully by running ` sudo pvs `.

 ![5](https://user-images.githubusercontent.com/114196715/197939921-7d4d96c7-16a7-4feb-9a5f-df9a9a989a1c.png)